 Speech-Language Pathologists (SLPs) at the University of Michigan Health System evaluate and treat children and adults who are experiencing difficulty with communication (speech, voice, language, resonance, cognitive-communication or social communication) or specific types of swallowing problems (oral-pharyngeal dysphagia).

-Communicating our needs, ideas and feelings is the most complex of human behaviors, a process that can be affected by congenital syndromes, developmental delay, disease, injury or alterations to the speech structures At the UMHS, the SLP staff is committed to excellence in three distinct areas: patient care, education and clinical research.
-Please check out our web site, www.med.umich.edu/speechpath/ which will direct you to information about SLP at UMHS, including the clinics we participate in as well as information about educational offerings.
+Communicating our needs, ideas and feelings is the most complex of human behaviors, a process that can be affected by congenital syndromes, developmental delay, disease, injury to the brain or alterations to the speech structures.
+At the UMHS, the SLP staff is committed to excellence in three distinct areas: patient care, education and clinical research.
+Our website will provide you with specific information about Speech-Language Pathology services at UMHS, including information about educational programs and research projects: www.med.umich.edu/speechpath/.
 Related links, including the American Speech Language and Hearing Association's website, host a variety of information regarding speech, language and swallowing skills, including a description of typical speech-language development in children.